Parchin

 Parchin (پارچین) is an Iranian military complex, located about 30 km southeast of Tehran.
 It is closely linked with the Khojir missile production complex.
+In June 2025, the complex was reportedly hit by military strikes.

 Geography

 Parchin is located on the bank of the Jajrud (river).

 History

+Founding

+The Parchin Chemical and Explosives Factory was established by General Mahmud Mir-Djalali (grandfather of eBay founder Pierre Omidyar) and constructed by Skoda Works of Czechoslovakia in 1935 as part of the initiative to build a domestic Artillery and Tank production industry.

+In November 1976, during the Shah era, Parchin was selected as the site for Iranian assembly of Rapier missiles.
+The project would later be cancelled.